Vicent Bach inspecting blueprints

 In 1964, all tooling and machinery were moved from Mount Vernon, New York, to Selmer’s operations in Elkhart, Indiana, with Vincent Bach assisting in the training and transition of production.
 He remained with the company as a consultant until his passing in 1976 and was a frequent visitor to Elkhart, continuing to offer guidance and ensure the quality of the Bach brand.

-In 1967, Selmer built a new factory at 500 Industrial Parkway in Elkhart, Indiana, specifically for the production of Bach instruments.
+In 1970, Selmer bought C.G.
+Conn's manufacturing facility at 500 Industrial Parkway in Elkhart, Indiana, specifically for the production of Bach instruments.
 This facility remains the home of Bach production today, where instruments are crafted with inspiration from Vincent Bach’s original designs, while continuing to honor his legacy of innovation and ensuring the highest standards of craftsmanship.

 1976 Bach Factory in Elkhart, Indiana